layaramesh/Womens-Safety-App/README.md

 **How it works:**
 - Enter your name and trusted contacts (phone numbers)
 - Set a timeout duration (supports fractional minutes like 0.5 for quick tests!)
-- Start sharing — contacts receive an Phone Call
+- Start sharing — contacts receive a **real phone call** with your message
 - Location updates are logged every 10 seconds
 - Auto-stops after your specified timeout

+**Powered by Azure Communication Services** for real phone calls with text-to-speech message delivery.

 ### 🚨 **Emergency SOS**
 One-tap emergency alert system that can:
-- Trigger instant notifications to your emergency contacts
+- Trigger instant phone calls to your emergency contacts
-- Send your current location (in production version)
+- Send your current location via automated message
 - Provide quick access to help when you need it most

 ### 💚 **Mental Health Resources**